pulumi/docs/content/docs/guides/crosswalk/kubernetes/managed-infra.md

 ### Create a New VPC for Kubernetes

-Create a new VPC to use with the cluster that uses custom settings and best-practice defaults.
+Create a new VPC to use with the cluster with custom settings and best-practice defaults.

 ```typescript